bitrise-io/devcenter/_articles/en/deploy/ios-deploy/deploying-an-ios-app-to-bitrise-io.md

 * Generated an .ipa file locally, on your own machine, at least once.
 * Uploaded all the Developer certificates that are included in the provisioning profile to Bitrise.
 * Uploaded the app's Development Provisioning Profile if you want to use [manual provisioning](/code-signing/ios-code-signing/ios-manual-provisioning/) on Bitrise.
-* [registered your testers' devices](/testing/registering-a-test-device/) on Bitrise if you want to install the app from Bitrise, or from the notification email we'll send out.
+* [Registered your testers' devices](/testing/registering-a-test-device/) on Bitrise if you want to install the app from Bitrise, or from the notification email we'll send out.

+{% include message_box.html type="important" title="Clear the cache" content="When trying to install an app from the public install page, you should clear the cache: click the link appearing in the **If you synced your settings from your old device, you need to clear the cache and register your new device** line.
+The link redirects to the **Account settings** page where you can follow the procedure described in our guide."%}

 {% include message_box.html type="important" title="Developer certificate and Development profile" content="To deploy an iOS app, you will always need a Developer type certificate and a Development type provisioning profile.
 Even if you want to deploy to the App Store, the these are still required: they are used to create the .xcodearchive file from the provided code in the process of exporting the .ipa file."%}

 #### Deploying the app

+{% include message_box.html type="important" title="Installing from the public install page" content="To install an app from the public install page, you must use a native Safari browser of the iOS device.
+You cannot click the installation link if you're browsing from a third-party app."%}

 1. Make sure the **Certificate and profile installer** Step or the **iOS Auto Provision** Step is in your Workflow.